swnathan/LambdaTest-Certification/README.md

 # Steps to run the Testcases

-1. Git clone this repo
+1. Open Gitpod using GitHub Reposirory ( https://gitpod.io/#https://github.com/swnathan/LambdaTest-Certification)
-2. Navigate to just cloned folder
+2.Open New Terminal(Terminal->New Terminal)
-3. Run Command mvn clean test
+3.Run Command mvn clean test to start Executing the tests